Non-standard limits of graphs and some orbit equivalence invariants: Group actions and cost

-\end{remark}\begin{remark} Conclusion Theorem~\ref{th: normal subgr f subg --> rel Stuck-Zimmer}-\ref{it: rel Stuck-Zimmer}. remains valid, suitably reworded, for \pmp actions on general (not necessarily standard) probability spaces.
+\end{rema}\begin{rema} The conclusion of Theorem~\ref{th: normal subgr f subg --> rel Stuck-Zimmer}-\ref{it: rel Stuck-Zimmer}. remains valid, suitably reworded, for \pmp actions on general (not necessarily standard) probability spaces.
 Let us say that a \pmp action $\Gamma \acting X$ is \defin{measurably free} if for every $\gamma \in \Gamma \setminus\{1\}$, the bisection $\{\gamma\} \times X$ of the groupoid $\cg_{\Gamma \acting X}$ is measurably free in the sense of Definition~\ref{def: tot. vs meas isotrop, free}.
 On the opposite, we say that the action $\Gamma \acting X$ is \defin{measurably trivial} on a measurable subset $Y \subset X$ if for every $\gamma \in \Gamma$, the bisection $\{\gamma\} \times Y$ is measurably isotropic as in the same definition.
 With this terminology, we obtain for example the following generalization of the first step of the theorem:

 Let $\Gamma$ be a finitely generated group and $N\triangleleft \Gamma$ be an infinite normal subgroup satisfying conditions \ref{it : assumpt count many sbgr} and \ref{cond: N and commut of gamma} above.
-For every \pmp $\Gamma$-action on any probability space, \begin{enumerate}[label=(\roman*)] \item either there is an infinite subgroup $N_0 < N$ which is almost normal in $\Gamma$ and which acts measurably trivially on a subset of $X$ of positive measure, \item or for positive measure subset $A \subset X$ its measurable stabilizer $\{\gamma \in \Gamma: A \subset \Fix_{\rb}(\gamma)\}$ is a finite subgroup of $N$ (and in particular every element of $\Gamma\setminus N$ acts measurably freely). \end{enumerate} In particular if the (groupoid of the) action is realizable, then the conclusion \ref{it: rel Stuck-Zimmer}. of Theorem~\ref{th: normal subgr f subg --> rel Stuck-Zimmer} holds verbatim. \end{remark}
+For every \pmp $\Gamma$-action on any probability space, \begin{enumerate}[label=(\roman*)] \item either there is an infinite subgroup $N_0 < N$ which is almost normal in $\Gamma$ and which acts measurably trivially on a subset of $X$ of positive measure, \item or for positive measure subset $A \subset X$ its measurable stabilizer $\{\gamma \in \Gamma: A \subset \Fix_{\rb}(\gamma)\}$ is a finite subgroup of $N$ (and in particular every element of $\Gamma\setminus N$ acts measurably freely). \end{enumerate} In particular if the (groupoid of the) action is realizable, then the conclusion \ref{it: rel Stuck-Zimmer}. of Theorem~\ref{th: normal subgr f subg --> rel Stuck-Zimmer} holds verbatim. \end{rema}